Puliyogarae / Tamarind Rice

 Method:

 1.Cook rice till soft (but not mushy).
 Put it in a plate or broad vessel and spread it.
-Sprinkle one or two teaspoon oil over it.
+Sprinkle one or two teaspoon oil over it.2.Soak tamarind and salt in water and squeeze out the juice.
+Break the red chillies into four or five pieces.

 3.In a kadai put the oil and when it is hot add mustard.
 When it pops up, add Bengal gram dhal and fry till it turns light brown.
 Add ground nut, red chillies and curry leaves and fry for a while.
 Add tamarind juice along with turmeric powder and asafetida powder.
 Let it boil on medium heat.